 Kidney beans – Carbs 40g, Protein 15g, Fiber 11g.
 These beans are usually red in color and shaped like a kidney (though it could also be white or light speckled).

 Garbanzo beans (Chickpeas) – Carbs 45g, Protein 15g, Fiber 12g.
 Chickpeas are featured quite heavily in Middle Eastern dishes.

 Navy beans (Haricot beans or White pea bean) – Carbs 47g, Protein 15g, Fiber 19g.
 Fun fact: the name “Navy bean” was actually coined by the US Navy because it has always been a staple to sailors since the mid-1800s.

 Pinto beans – Carbs 45g, Protein 15g, Fiber 15g.
 This is a very popular bean variety in the U.S and is commonly used in the Mexican burrito, or eaten whole or mashed.

 Lima beans – Carbs 39g, Protein 15g, Fiber 13g.
 This is commonly found in South America.

-A few things most beans have in common are:
+Yes, beans are very healthy!
+Here are a few things most beans have in common: